Fun shopping in the Jordaan

 The 9 Streets (De 9 Straatjes)

-Especially in the streets which connect the three main canals - Herengracht, Keizersgracht and Prinsengracht - you will find a lot of interesting, sometimes amusing, shops.
-Take a walk, for example, through the following streets.
+Especially in the streets which connect the 3 main canals - Herengracht, Keizersgracht and Prinsengracht - you will find a lot of interesting, original, and sometimes amusing, shops.

 Starting from Dam Square you walk along the left side of the Royal Palace, just follow the Paleisstraat, and keep walking.
 When you cross the first bridge across the Singel you are in Gasthuismolensteeg.

-(Museum of Spectacles/Spectacle Shop), offering an unequalled collection of bizarre, outrageous, stylish, extravagant and classical spectacles.
+On the right at number 7 you will see the Brilmuseum/Brillenwinkel (Museum of Spectacles/Spectacle Shop), offering an unequalled collection of bizarre, outrageous, stylish, extravagant and classical spectacles.

 You have now arrived at Prinsengracht.
 Turn left until you reach the next bridge across Prinsengracht.

-The Jordaan is mainly known for its small specialised shops.
-As London has the world renowned Button Queen and New York its own Tender Buttons, so Amsterdam has its own buttonshop, the Knopenwinkel
+The Jordaan neighbourhood is mainly known for its small specialised shops.
+As London has the world renowned Button Queen and New York its own Tender Buttons, so Amsterdam has its own buttonshop, the Knopenwinkel , situated at Herengracht 389.
+This shop sell buttons, nothing but buttons, a staggering variety of buttons.

 Art & Antiques

-De Looier is a large, covered market with some 82 stalls, 80 showcases, and a market square where tables can be hired for the sales of arts, antiques or bric-a-brac.
+Antiques Centre Amsterdam is a large, covered market with some 82 stalls, 80 showcases, and a market square where tables can be hired for the sales of arts, antiques or bric-a-brac.
 You can roam around the glassware, porcelain, ceramics, jewellery, gold and silver, furniture, paintings, prints, mirrors, clocks, ornaments, enamel, pewter and antique toys.

 small interesting individual shops

-recommended website
+recommended websites

 The 9 Streets Shopping Map Guide ![]()